 These 13 projects are wide-ranging and at times unexpected, as smaller towns, suburbs, and rural areas often face the perception that walking or cycling are not viable travel options there.
 Physical conditions such as topography and large distances can act as barriers, as do the presence of provincial highways that run right through the middle of historic small towns.
 Despite these and other challenges, the municipalities in this book have successfully implemented off-road trails, paved shoulders, bike lanes, sidewalks and more to create spaces that encourage active transportation.

-This book is a joint project between the Toronto Centre for Active Transportation (TCAT), Ryerson University, and the University of Toronto, with funding from the Government of Ontario through the Places to Grow Implementation Fund.
+This book is a joint project between the TCAT, Ryerson University, and the University of Toronto, with funding from the Government of Ontario through the Places to Grow Implementation Fund.

-This research builds on TCAT’s previous reports on the theme of Understanding Complete Streets in the Greater Golden Horseshoe Region: Complete Street Transformations, Complete Streets Catalogue, and Complete Streets Evaluation.
+This research builds on TCAT’s previous reports on Theme of Understanding Complete Streets in the Greater Golden Horseshoe Region: Complete Street Transformations, Complete Streets Catalogue, and Complete Streets Evaluation.